 Stock Keeping Unit aka SKU is another indication of supply chain complexity.
 One model of phone but different software inside is considered different item/SKU.

 Number of SKUs Amazon vs Apple

 According to this, Amazon has about 170 million items on its catalog.
 About 135 million items are physical products.
 For Apple, they have about 26,000 items (rough estimate, subject to change).
-The point is that, if you have to make demand forecast, which one will more difficult for you, 135 million items or 26k items.
+The point is that if you have to make a demand forecast, which one will more difficult for you, 135 million items or 26k items.

 Product Life Cycle

-Put it simple way, product life cycle is how long you can sell products (the longer is the better).
+Put it simple way, the product life cycle is how long you can sell products (the longer is the better).

 Product Life Cycle Amazon vs Apple

 From a rough estimate, Amazon has some seasonal products such as summer wear.
 They can only sell it for 3 months max.
 The life of Apple’s key products is way more than 12 months.
 It goes without saying that demand forecast of seasonal, short life cycle products is very very difficult to estimate.

 As you may notice, based on example characteristics, Amazon’s Supply Chain is far more complicated than that of Apple Inc.

 The results from the analysis of Apple’s processes, challenging issues, and complexities indicate that the success of its supply chain operations depends on how well they manage supplier relationship.
 This includes early supplier involvement in new product development, close communication, and supplier performance improvement/evaluation.
 Then, Apple Inc is dubbed as “King of Outsourcing”.